ey92/Lat-Rus_Translate/README.md

 This translator was created to do a direct, word-for-word literal translation between Latin and Russian. <br>

 It doesn't into account context or identify special phrasal constructions.
 It is only concerned with the indicative mood and active voice for verbs.
 Nouns are not declined into the locative case.
-Adjectives used substantively will not be detected as being used in such a way. <br>
+Adjectives used substantively will not be detected as being used in such a way.
+Additionally, there are no adverbs, auxiliary verbus, modals, comparatives, or superlatives.<br>

 [Roots.py](https://github.com/ey92/Lat-Rus_Translate/blob/master/Roots.py) has all of the words included in the translator's dictionary.
 It can attempt to conjugate verbs and decline nouns/adjectives when given the parameters needed, but cannot deconstruct (and therefore translate) words not already in the dictionary.<br>